zoom/zoom-sdk-windows/README.md

    * **zCrashReport.dll**
    * **libeay32.dll**
    * **ssleay32.dll**
-4. Our brand new [Zoom Developer Community Forum](https://devforum.zoom.us/) is now online!!!
-Check it out!
-We are here to help! :D

 ## Full Documentation && Community Support
 You can find the full Zoom Windows SDK documentation and the community support forum here: